uidaholib/oral-history-collections-template/notes.md

 ## Sensitive Material
 - utt_emmettandanna_5 00:18:36; 00:52:12
 - William (Michigan Bill) Stowell: likely all of the recordings
+- vine_rannie_1:
+    "Rannie (Ma) Johnson Vine: Well, they tried to pull that here too.
+And of course here...
+There were so many foreigners, Austrians and Greeks and all that class of people.
+And Swedes.
+Well, don't record this.
+    Sam Schrager: I'll tell you, if I used any of this, I wouldn't use your name in connection with it at all."

 ## Translation notes